 A brief overview on the history of the Flemish-Walloon divide.

 Belgium is a country with an interesting albeit divided history.
 A history that still influences its modern-day culture.
 Some may be aware of the Flemish-Walloon divide in Belgium.
-Simply said, the divide was a result of the Walloon region in the South of modern-day Belgium being run by the Gauls during the Roman empire.
+Simply said, the divide was a result of the Walloon region in the South of modern-day Belgium being run by the Gauls during the Roman Empire.
 While the Flanders Region in the North was being infiltrated by Gothic Germans.
 Today Belgium has gained independence from the United Kingdom of the Netherlands but the country itself is still subdivided into two regions.

-The tension between the Walloon Region and the Flanders Region was especially heightened after gaining independence from the Dutch.
+Tension between the Walloon Region and the Flanders Region was especially heightened after gaining independence from the Dutch.
 French immediately became the official language in Belgium which upset the Flemish Speakers.
 It didn’t help that those who spoke Dutch or Flemish were seen as lower class while the French speakers were typically nobility.
 This meant that those who spoke Flemish didn’t have the same rights as those of the Walloon region.

 However, in 1967 an official Dutch version of the constitution was accepted – in hopes of creating more unity among the regions.
 This was following years of tension between the two communities.
 In fact, only in 1898 was the Law on Equality was introduced.
 This law stated that Dutch and French were to be understood as equal official languages.
 However, native French speakers in parliament were adamant about not wanting to learn Dutch – meaning they couldn’t vote on Dutch texts.